JosteveGit/flutter_sms_fetcher/README.md

 # SMS FETCHER
-A Flutter Package that makes retrieving of SMS easier from your android phone.
+An Open Source Flutter Package that makes retrieving of SMS easier from your android phone.

 ## Note:
 flutter_sms_fetcher doesn't support iOS due to Apple's Privacy Concerns.
 See link for more info: